 The integrated system was to collect, process, display and store meteorological & oceanographic (metocean) and environmental data.
 The entire set of data required was summarized as four distinct groups:

-BMT has over 30 years of experience in the development of innovative marine monitoring systems to provide critical integrity and safety monitoring of offshore assets.
-To date BMT has provided over 120 permanent, life of field, marine monitoring systems.
+We have over 30 years of experience in the development of innovative marine monitoring systems to provide critical integrity and safety monitoring of offshore assets.
+To date we have provided over 120 permanent, life of field, marine monitoring systems.
 The Glen Lyon was not only a technical challenge because of the vast number of sensors and data channels but also because of the extremely harsh waters of the west of Shetlands.

-In 2012 the BMT team of Naval Architects, Electrical Engineers, Mechanical Engineers and Software Engineers worked closely with project teams in Korea, Italy and the UK to deliver the complete system to the client late 2015.
+Our team of Naval Architects, Electrical Engineers, Mechanical Engineers and Software Engineers worked closely with project teams in Korea, Italy and the UK to deliver the complete system to the customer.